-The organizer of this conference asked me to talk about Korea's role in the world since 1960, what has gone right and what needs to be corrected.
+Organizers of this conference asked me to talk about Korea's role in the world since 1960, what has gone right and what needs to be corrected.

 Given the time constraint, what I would like to do, is to briefly discuss Korea's economic experiences since the early 1960s, possibly to highlight a few important lessons and policy implications not only for others, but ourselves.
 It is always useful to remind ourselves of lessons from both past successes and failures to properly deal with challenges for the future.
-As the time allows, I would like to say a few words on critical challenges facing Korea today.
+As the time allows, I would like to say a few words on critical economic challenges facing Korea today.

 Within a little over a generation's time, Korea, a dirt-poor nation as late as the early 1960s, joined the ranks of industrially advanced nations in the 1990s.
 Korea became a member of the OECD (Organization for Economic Cooperation and Development) in 1996.
-Korea is known as one of only a few nations such as Japan, Spain and Portugal which were able to escape from "middle-income trap" between 1960 and 2006.
+According to a World Bank report, Korea is one of only a few nations such as Japan, Spain and Portugal which were able to escape from "middle-income trap" between 1960 and 2006.